Instability in Ostwald ripening processes: Introduction

+Much of the literature of Ostwald ripening assumes from the beginning that the amount of material in the solute phase is negligible (see, for example \cite{Pen97,Nie+99}), consistent with taking the $\alpha\to \infty$ limit, as well as assuming that the droplet size distribution is represented by a continuous function, equivalent to taking the $N\to \infty$ limit.
+As these limits are approached, the variable $\Omega$ defined by (\ref{eq: 1.2}) is indeterminate.
+The physics of the problem indicates that $\alpha$ should be treated as a large parameter, and that $N$ decreases toward zero as a function of time, so that $\Omega$ does eventually become large, implying a breakdown of the Lifshitz-Slyozov solution.

-It should be remarked that the Lifshitz-Slezov solution satisfies a similarity property \cite{Lif+58,Lif+61}, and that analogous similarity solutions have been obtained for many other coarsening processes \cite{Rat+85}.
+A brief survey of significant papers on Ostwald ripening which are not related to the present study should be included here.
+The Lifshitz-Slyozov solution satisfies a similarity property \cite{Lif+58,Lif+61}, and analogous similarity solutions have been obtained for many other coarsening processes \cite{Rat+85}.
 More similarity solutions have been obtained for variants of the Ostwald ripening process which describe systems where the volume fractions of different phases are comparable: see \cite{Bal02} and references therein.
-Also, various authors have considered the properties of a one-parameter family of similarity solutions for which $\nu\ne 27/4$ \cite{Bro89,Hil+92,Mee99}.
-The results of this work do not challenge whether these similarity solutions are correct, but they do call into question whether they are approached in the long-time limit.
+Also, various authors have considered the properties of a one-parameter family of similarity solutions for which $\nu\ne 27/4$ \cite{Bro89,Hil+92}.
+There is a substantial literature on whether there is a selection mechanism for these solutions: for example \cite{Mee+96,Gir+98,Mee99,Nie+01,Nie+06}.
+These latter papers used reduced equations of motion, in which supersaturation is not a dynamical variable, following the approach of \cite{Pen97,Nie+99}.
+See also \cite{Car+04} for a discussion of numerical methods appropriate for treating Ostwald ripening with a continuous distribution of droplet sizes, and \cite{Col+02} for a discussion of the long-time limit in that case.
+The results of this work do not challenge whether these similarity solutions are mathematically correct, but they do call into question whether they are approached in the long-time limit of physical processes.